Middle Fork Of The Salmon (4 Rivers)

+Middle Fork Of The Salmon (4 Rivers)

+>

-Big Creek floaters must obtain a Tributary Permit from the Krassel Ranger District but they are not required to obtain a Middle Fork of the Salmon launch reservation and permit if they will go all the way out in one day (no overnight stays).
-Because chinook salmon spawn in Big Creek, tributary permits are only allowed from June 1 through July 31.
-Contact the Krassel District to obtain a tributary permit.
+> Big Creek floaters must obtain a Tributary Permit from the Krassel Ranger District but they are not required to obtain a Middle Fork permit if they will go all the way out in one day.
+Big Creek tributary permits are only allowed June 1 through July 31.

+>

-When applying for or reserving a launch date on this river, I certify that:
+> When applying for or reserving a launch date on this river, I certify that: